 Not only do we procure local produce we also get milk and yogurt from local farms.
 The period of time from the farm to school is often less than 48 hours.

 Education and Promotion

 Each month we feature a vegetable as part of our Harvest of the Month promotion.
 This promotion puts a vegetable at center stage each month and is featured on our menu and in our cafeteria.

-Our vendor supplies us with promotional display items that we use to give our students the opportunity to learn about, feel, and smell the item as they go through the lunch line.
-The featured vegetable is also incorporated into the menu so the kids have the opportunity to taste it as well.
-When possible, we prepare the featured item in a variety of ways throughout the month.
+The featured vegetable is incorporated into the menu so that students have the opportunity to taste, touch and smell the produce.
+When possible, we prepare the featured produce in a variety of ways throughout the month.